What is Chocolatey?

 choco install chocolateygui

-That’s it!
 As you can see, using Chocolatey is very simple.
-Overall, we have found that Chocolatey is an excellent tool in our local systems administration toolbox.
+Overall, Chocolatey is an excellent tool in your systems administration toolbox.
 It is reliable, definitive, and consistently updated.
-Overall, it is an exceptional product.
+It is an exceptional product.

 Our Sales and Support teams are available 24 hours by phone or e-mail to assist.